 Return on Investment 4

-A third extra point for trophy case at the entrance that includes memorabilia from the movie Blue Chips.
+A third extra point for playing a prominent role as the home arena in the movie Blue Chips.
 During the summer of 1993, the arena was transformed into the “Dolphin Dome” named after the fictitious Western University Dolphins.
-There were 5,000 extras who packed the building during the four-game shoot.
-Up until recently, there was a “Let’s Go Dolphins” banner hanging on the wall.
-The trophy cases were added recently and include items from the movie set including team jerseys, programs, autograph pictures, ticket stubs, and a movie poster.
+5,000 extras packed the building during the four-game shoot.
+Up until recently, there is memorabilia in a small trophy case in the main lobby

 One final extra point for the overall design of the arena.
 The domed ceiling provides an ideal canvas to allow visitors unobstructed views from almost anywhere in the gymnasium.
 Case Arena feels more like a college basketball arena than a high school gymnasium.